-No State Policies, Procedures, Methods, and Descriptions (b) CFR 300.101(b), 300.124, 300.321(f) and 300.323(b).
-(4) Any policy the lead agency has adopted under §303.401(d) and (e). (b)
+Yes: Yes: Yes: Ν R OF No State Policies, Procedures, Methods, and Descriptions Ν R OF No State Policies, Procedures, Methods, and Descriptions CFR 300.101(b), 300.124, 300.321(f) and 300.323(b).
+(4) Any policy the lead agency has adopted under §303.401(d) and (e). (b) Notification to the SEA and appropriate LEA.
+The State must ensure that- the lead agency, the family, and the LEA not

-Yes: Voor Yes: N Tes: Yes: R OF No State Policies, Procedures, Methods, and Descriptions 14 IN.
-OF 140 fewer than 90 days-and, at the discretion of all of the parties, not more than 9 months- before the toddler's third birthday to discuss any services the toddler may receive under Part B of the Act.
-(2) If a toddler with a disability is determined to not be potentially eligible for preschool services under Part B of the Act, the lead agency, with the approval of the family of that toddler, makes reasonable efforts to convene a conference among the lead agency, the family, and providers of other appropriate services for the toddler to discuss appropriate services that the toddler may receive. (d) Transition plan .
-The State must ensure that for all toddlers with disabilities - (1)(i) It reviews the program options for the toddler with a disability for the period from the toddler's third birthday through the remainder of the school year; and (ii) Each family of a toddler with a disability who is served under Part C is included in the development of the transition plan required under this section and §303.344(h); (2) It establishes a transition plan in the IFSP not fewer than 90 days-and, at the discretion of all of the parties, not more than 9 months- before the toddler's third birthday; and (3) The transition plan in the IFSP includes, consistent with §303.344(h), as appropriate- (i) Steps for the toddler with a disability and his or her family to exit from the Part C program; and (ii) Any transition services that the IFSP Team identifies as needed by that toddler and his or her family. (e) Transition conference and plan meeting requirements.
-Any conference conducted under paragraph (c) of this section or meeting to develop the transition plan under paragraph (d) of this section (which conference and meeting may be combined into one meeting) must meet the requirements in §§303.342(d) and (e) and 303.343(a). (f) Applicability of transition requirements.
+Yes: Yes: Yes: Ν R OF No State Policies, Procedures, Methods, and Descriptions Yes: N Yes: R Yes: OF No fewer than 90 days-and, at the discretion of all of the parties, not more than 9 months-before the toddler's third birthday to discuss any services the toddler may receive under Part B of the Act.
+(2) If a toddler with a disability is determined to not be potentially eligible for preschool services under Part B of the Act, the lead agency, with the approval of the family of that toddler, makes reasonable efforts to convene a conference among the lead agency, the family, and providers of other appropriate services for the toddler to discuss appropriate services that the toddler may receive. (d) Transition plan.
+The State must ensure that for all toddlers with disabilities - (1)(i) It reviews the program options for the toddler with a disability for the period from the toddler's third birthday through the remainder of the school year; and (ii) Each family of a toddler with a disability who is served under Part C is included in the development of the transition plan required under this section and §303.344(h); (2) It establishes a transition plan in the IFSP not fewer than 90 days-and, at the discretion of all of the parties, not more than 9 months-before the toddler's third birthday; and (3) The transition plan in the IFSP includes, consistent with §303.344(h), as appropriate-(i) Steps for the toddler with a disability and his or her family to exit from the Part C program; and (ii) Any transition services that the IFSP Team identifies as needed by that toddler Team identifies as needed by that toddler and his or her family. (e) Transition conference and plan meeting requirements .
+Any conference conducted under paragraph (c) of this section or meeting to develop the transition plan under paragraph (d) of this section (which conference and meeting may be combined into one meeting) must meet the requirements in §§303.342(d) and (e) and 303.343(a). (f) Applicability of transition requirements .
 (1) The transition requirements in paragraphs (b)(1) and (2), (c)(1), and (d) of this section apply to all toddlers with disabilities receiving services under this part before those toddlers turn age three, including any toddler with a disability under the age of three who is served by a State that offers services under §303.211.